Elizabeth Warren Wants To Erase Most Student Loan Debt

 How Mick Mulvaney Is Changing The Consumer Financial Protection Bureau

-President Obama put her in charge of creating the Consumer Financial Protection Bureau after the 2008 financial crisis; she designed an agency that became the top watchdog of both predatory for-profit colleges, and student lenders and servicers.
+Then-President Barack Obama put her in charge of creating the Consumer Financial Protection Bureau after the 2008 financial crisis; she designed an agency that became the top watchdog of both predatory for-profit colleges and student lenders and servicers.
 Between 2011 and 2018, CFPB handled more than 60,000 student loan complaints.
 Its investigations and enforcement actions returned more than $750 million to borrowers.

 Under President Trump, the direction of the CFPB has changed dramatically.

-Warren will appear in a town hall Monday on CNN with other contenders for the Democratic nomination — Minnesota Sen. Amy Klobuchar, Sen. Harris, Sen. Sanders and Pete Buttigieg, mayor of South Bend, Ind. — to discuss issues for young voters.
+Warren will appear at a town hall Monday on CNN with other contenders for the Democratic nomination — Minnesota Sen. Amy Klobuchar, Harris, Sanders and Pete Buttigieg, mayor of South Bend, Ind. — to discuss issues for young voters.